 Leftovers galore?
 Get eating!

-The Thanksgiving feast has ended and you’re staring at pounds of leftovers that you refuse to throw away.
+The Easter feast has been prepared and you’ll soon be staring at pounds of leftovers that you refuse to throw away.
 What to do?
 We’ve got a solution for you – open the fridge, pile everything high between two slices of bread and feast again.
 Check out these mouth-watering leftover sandwich recipes!
 Happy leftovers!

 The Ultimate Easter Leftover Sandwich

 Have too many leftovers to choose from?
 Use all them with this massive sandwich.

 • All your leftovers from yesterday’s feast